microsoft/promptflow/docs/concepts/concept-variants.md

-With Azure Machine Learning prompt flow, you can use variants to tune your prompt.
+With prompt flow, you can use variants to tune your prompt.
 In this article, you'll learn the prompt flow variants concept.

 # Variants